-You’ll need to network with a wide range of people, and you'll need to present yourself as an accomplished industry professional, no matter how new you are to this game.
-Speaking of which, you need to remember that it’s not a game; rather, it’s a fiercely competitive business that involves the financial livelihood of the people you’re approaching.
+You will need to network with a wide range of people and present yourself as an accomplished industry professional, no matter how new you are to this game.
+Speaking of which, you should remember that it’s not a game; rather, it’s a fiercely competitive business that involves the financial livelihood of the people you’re approaching.
 With all of this in mind, here’s how you can impress potential backers into investing in your film, even if they’ve never heard of you.

 Do Your Financial Homework

 As we’ve already mentioned, before you even think about contacting investors, you need to immerse yourself in the financial side of the film industry.
-You need to learn about production costs, domestic and foreign film distribution and insurance bonds.
-You need to calculate your film budget, with proper itemization and accurate bookkeeping.
+Learn about production costs, domestic and foreign film distribution and insurance bonds and how to calculate your film budget, with proper itemization and accurate bookkeeping.